feniljain/isoc-web-project/README.md

 Update on 22/5/19 21:14: Phew!! figured out the way through problem in friendrequests, now after completing that part I have completed messages and profile part.
 Update on 22/05/19 22:22: Added sendgrid api.
+Update on 24/05/19 13:20: Reorganization of project, addition of some other features like backend check of input, using cookies to store tokens,etc.